What is LEGO-based therapy?

 Playing with LEGO in a therapy setting promotes social interaction, turn-taking skills, sharing, collaborative problem-solving and the learning of concepts.
 It can be used to target goals around social skills, language and motor skills.
 By using a commonly adored tool like LEGO it capitalises on its existing motivation and supports self-esteem by allowing the participants to demonstrate their skills in a social situation.
 It also sets up a positive opportunity for guided social problem-solving to help develop social skills that can then be used in other situations.

 Autistic children sometimes find it challenging to understand what is expected of them in a social situation, particularly within unstructured play activities.
 LEGO-Based Therapy provides a highly structured environment where everyone plays a specific role within the group.
-This can help autistic children feel calm and relaxed as they are doing something that they enjoy and know precisely what to expect and what is expected of them.
+This can help Autistic children feel calm and relaxed as they are doing something that they enjoy and know precisely what to expect and what is expected of them.

 At Therapy Focus, we regularly host LEGO-Based Therapy groups to help our customers work towards their goals.
 We usually call them LEGO Club.